chaosprint/glicol/rs/bela/README.md

 # Glicol on Bela

-You now design music interaction on [Bela board](https://bela.io) with Glicol syntax:
+You can now design music interaction on [Bela board](https://bela.io) with Glicol syntax:

 ```
-// this works the circuit shown below
+// the code works with the circuit shown below
 o: sin 440 >> mul ~adc0
 ```